Pruszków mafia

 The Pruszków mafia (mafia pruszkowska or gang pruszkowski) was a Polish criminal organization originating from Pruszków in the 1990s and one of the most infamous in the country's modern history.
 It was active in the vicinity of the city of Warsaw.
 The group is known for being involved in large car-theft rings, drug trafficking (including cocaine, heroin, hashish and amphetamine), kidnapping, extortion, weapon trafficking (including AK-47s) and murder.
-Even though law enforcement dealt a severe blow to the organization in 2000 with Jarosław "Masa" Sokołowski taking the stance of crown witness.
-Despite rumors sparked by the release of a few high-ranking members in 2017 the group has not been significantly active since, with many of the freed bosses re-arrested on subsequent charges.
+Law enforcement dealt a severe blow to the organization in 2000 with Jarosław "Masa" Sokołowski taking the stance of crown witness.
+Despite rumors sparked by the release of a few high-ranking members in 2017, the group has not been significantly active since, with many of the freed bosses re-arrested on subsequent charges.

 Remnants of the group are thought to be involved in car theft and drug distribution but retain no real influence in the area.

 History

 The group was established as a result of the political transformation in Poland after the dissolution of the Polish People's Republic.
-The transition of power from the communist state's Milicja Obywatelska to the newly formed Police of Poland allowed for criminal rings to flourish all throughout the country.
+The transition of power from a one-party state with its Milicja Obywatelska to a democratic government and the newly-formed Police of Poland allowed for criminal rings to flourish all throughout the country.
 Its founders were mainly petty criminals, such as shoplifters or currency dealers, who took advantage of the weakened police force to form bigger groups and master more elaborate crimes.

 Initially amassing around fifty gangsters, the first few years of the group's existence saw members break off and form their own, opposing organizations (most notably the Wołomin mafia in 1992), as well as outside groups being assimilated.
 The mafia first rose to prominence in local media in May 1990, when two of its members were found dead alongside the expressway connecting Warsaw to Katowice, commonly referred to as "gierkówka" (named after Edward Gierek, who had commissioned it), in the stretch going through the village Siestrzeń.
 The alleged perpetrator fled the country in fear of the gang's retaliation, and continues to claim that the men were killed by the "two portly Russians" who were assigned to him as guards.
 In 2015 he was sentenced to 10 years in prison by the District Court of Warsaw.

 The group would also force different criminal entities in Poland to pay "license fees", which were transferred by the heads of organizations to the leaders of the Pruszków mafia.
 In the first half of the decade the gang based in Ożarów Mazowiecki joined the group.